Houston Murder & Homicide Defense Lawyer

 Murder, also known as homicide, is the most serious violent crime in the United States and the consequences of a conviction will change your life forever.
 Having an experienced criminal defense attorney at your side and fighting on your behalf can make the difference between life behind bars and freedom.

-At Holt Law, our Harrisburg murder defense attorney is dedicated to defending those who face criminal charges, fighting to get the charges dropped, reduced, or achieve an acquittal at trial.
+At Holt Law, our Houston murder defense attorney is dedicated to defending those who face criminal charges, fighting to get the charges dropped, reduced, or achieve an acquittal at trial.
 We provide personal, compassionate, and effective defense people facing charges of murder or homicide.

-Pennsylvania Murder Charges & Penalties
+Murder Charges & Penalties

 The following is a breakdown of each type of murder and its associated penalties: